 Berry Hill Post Office & Stores

 Just down the lane (out of our courtyard and down Coopers Road to Berry Hill) you will find a very well stocked local shop, off licence with a post office incorporated.
-They are open until 7.00pm and have most things you will need including a good stock of stationery, cards and bread.
+They are open until 7.00pm most nights and have most things you will need including a good stock of stationery, cards and bread.

 In Berry Hill there is also a take-away, a hairdressers and a chemist.

 There is also The Dairy (newsagents and food shop) which is open a little later (until 9.00pm most nights).
 To get to The Dairy come to the front of the house, turn left, past the church and left again.
 The Dairy will be on your right.

 There is also a small shop at Forest Holidays called The Retreat and a café.
 They stock the basics and do have some nice local produce.
 They are much more expensive than the local shops but if you need picnic supplies and haven’t been to the local shops they are marked on our local walking map.
 They are open until 8.

 To get to The Retreat, come to the front of the house, turn left, past the church and right down Bracelands Drive.
 The Retreat and café will be visible after a few minutes on your left.
 Further down this lane at Bracelands Campsite there are also refreshments available.

 Our closest town is Coleford (about 1.5 miles away).
 This is a great little town where you will find a range of great butchers, 2 bakeries, a greengrocers, chemists, pet shop, hardware store, a Lloyds Bank, a cinema, fish & chip shops, take-aways, curry houses, restaurants, hairdressers, cafes, pubs and a Co-Op supermarket.
 We would recommend trying: Cinammons Indian, The Tram Stop Fish & Chips, The Dog House Pub & Ritmo Tapas Bar.